Ukraine police seize cash in raids on major ransomware gang

 Clop is among the more prolific ransomware gangs, known for extorting victims by threatening to publish data stolen from them.
 It has published the names of 65 victims to its dark web extortion site since August, said Liska.

 In some cases, Clop has extorted victims with data it may not have obtained directly but purchased instead from third party cyberthieves.
-It's what security researchers suspect happened in the case of the Universities of Colorado and Miami, the rail transport company CSX Corporation, the Canadian aircraft maker Bombardier and the prominent law firm Jones Day.
+It's what security researchers suspect happened in the case of the Universities of Colorado and Miami, the rail transport company CSX Corporation, the Kroger grocery and pharmacy chain, the Canadian aircraft maker Bombardier and the prominent law firm Jones Day.
 That data was stolen in the hack of a software tool made by the California firm Accellion, used to manage large email attachments.

 Bajak reported from Boston